Indiana Dog Bite & Animal Attack Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-Indiana dog-bite and animal-attack attorneys typically work on a contingency-fee basis — 33% to 40% of the total recovery.
-With Indiana’s hybrid framework, the right liability theory matters — strict liability for postal/government victims, scienter for everyone else.
+Indiana animal-attack attorneys nearly always work on contingency — 33% to 40% of the total recovery, with nothing owed up front.
+Given Indiana's hybrid framework, picking the right liability theory is half the battle: strict liability for postal and government victims under § 15-20-1, scienter for everyone else.
 Case costs are typically advanced by the firm and deducted from the final recovery.

 What Can Your Indiana Animal Incident Compensation Include?